openhab/website/blog/2025-07-21-openhab-5-0-release.md

 # Enjoy and Get in Touch!

-We hope that you like the new release as much as we do.
+We are excited to see what you will do with the new features and improvements in openHAB 5.0 — your feedback is always welcome!
 As always, our [community forum](https://community.openhab.org/) is there for questions, comments and discussions.
 Do not hesitate to get in touch, join our community, receive help and share your experiences and use cases.